Style-Validator/style-validator/README.md

 - **[Chrome Extension](https://chrome.google.com/webstore/detail/style-validator/aaeahhnjkelemfcdmkcpaggdhfaffeod)**(In conjunction with Chrome DevTools)
 - **[JavaScript Bookmarklet](http://style-validator.github.io/)**(Currently, supported only Google Chrome and Opera)

 # Function

 - Detecting problems of between CSS properties and HTML tags
 - Detecting problems after JavaScript and Media Queries
 - Detecting problems of Computed Style

 # Why we need to detect `Risky Style`?

-- Over 300 CSS properties
+- Over 300 CSS properties (if include pattern of value... it's insane volume)
-- Over 10,000 Browser types
+- Over 10,000 Browser types (including mobile)
-- Other Front-end technology has evolved too much
+- Other Front-end technology has evolved too much (We are so hard to develop...)

 The Risky Style will cause**Unintended Behavior**in the browser such as layout breaking.